-195 The word Daesh is an acronym from Islamic State of Iraq and the Levant (al-Dawla al-Islamiya al-Iraq al-Sham).
+195 The word Daesh is an acronym from Islamic State of Iraq and the Levant (al-Davla al-Islamiya al-Islamiya al-Islam).
 Civilian casualties attributed to Daesh/ISIL-KP are those caused by groups whose leaders have formally pledged an oath to and/or groups which otherwise have clearly identifiable, strong formal links to the ISIL-KP groups mainly operating in and around Nangarhar province since 2015.
 UNAMA attributes civilian deaths and injuries from "self-identified Daesh/ISIL-KP fighters" separately, referring to "self-identified Daesh/ISIL-KP fighters" where Anti-Government Elements identify or claim to be "Daesh" but there is no factual information supporting a formal link to Daesh/ISIL-KP in Nangarhar province or the broader Islamic State organization.
 In 2017, such 'self-identified' groups caused civilian casualties in Jawzjan, Sari Pul, and Ghor provinces.
 Civilian casualties resulting from attacks by these groups are not included in the Daesh/ISIL-KP attributed figures.
 See below for further discussion.

 196 In 2016, UNAMA attributed 899 civilian casualties (209 deaths and 690 injured) to Daesh/ISIL-KP.
 In 2015, UNAMA attributed 82 civilian casualties (39 deaths and 43 injured) to the group.
-In 2015 all casualties occurred in Nangarhar province except for one incident causing two civilian deaths in Logar province.
-For additional discussion on the group's expansion in Afghanistan in 2016, see UNAMA Protection of Civilians Annual Report 2016, pp. 79-81.
+In 2015 all casualties occurred in Nangarhar province

 Suicide and complex attacks accounted for 83 per cent of Daesh/ISIL-KP attributed civilian casualties in 2017, continuing the trend that began in 2016 when the group claimed responsibility for its first attack in Kabul city.
-In 2017, UNAMA recorded 830 civilian casualties (308 deaths and 522 injured) during 21 suicide and complex attacks attributed to Daesh/ISIL-KP, and 11 non-suicide IED attacks, causing 104 civilian casualties (45 deaths and 59 injured), marking significant increases from 2016 from both tactics.197 The remaining civilian casualties attributed to Daesh/ISIL-KP in 2017, mainly occurring in Nangarhar province, included: 29 civilian casualties (25 deaths and four injured) from 23 targeted killing incidents; 23 civilian casualties (10 deaths and 13 injured) from ground engagements; 13 civilian casualties (10 deaths and three injured) from abductions;198 and one death from unexploded ordnance.199 Daesh/ISIL-KP claimed responsibility for 19 suicide and complex attacks causing 782 civilian casualties (287 deaths and 495 injured), three remote-controlled IED incidents causing 39 civilian casualties (11 deaths and 28 injured), and two targeted killings causing two deaths.
+In 2017, UNAMA recorded 830 civilian casualties (308 deaths and 522 injured) during 21 suicide and complex attacks attributed to Daesh/ISIL-KP, and 11 non-suicide IED attacks, causing 104 civilian casualties (45 deaths and 59 injured), marking significant increases from 2016 from both tactics.197 The remaining civilian casualties attributed to Daesh/ISIL-KP in 2017, mainly occurring in Nangarhar province, included: 29 civilian casualties (25 deaths and four injured) from 23 targeted killing incidents; 23 civilian casualties (10 deaths and 13 injured) from ground engagements; 13 civilian casualties (10 deaths and three injured) from abductions;198 and one death from unexploded ordnance.199 Daesh/ISIL-KP claimed responsibility for 19 suicide and complex attacks causing 39 civilian casualties (287 deaths and 495 injured), three remote-controlled IED incidents causing 39 civilian casualties (11 deaths and 28 injured), and two targeted killings causing two deaths.
 Most of the suicide and complex attacks occurred in Kabul city, while the group also for the first time claimed responsibility for attacks in Herat city.200

 Daesh/ISIL-KP claimed responsibility for 18 attacks or incidents targeting civilians or civilian objects in 2017.
-Nearly one-third of these targeted Shi'a Muslims, with six attacks directed at Shi'a places of worship, and one at a library in Herat, and one at a political gathering in a predominately Shi'a neighbourhood in Kabul.201 The remaining Daesh/ISIL-KP-claimed attacks directed at civilians and civilian objects in 2017 targeted government offices and officials, media, the Iraqi Embassy in Kabul, the Supreme Court, an employee of the Pakistani consulate in Jalalabad, and a cricket match.202 This continues the trend from 2016 when all five suicide and complex attacks for which Daesh/ISIL-KP claimed responsibility targeted civilians or civilian objects.203 In addition to the indiscriminate suicide and complex attacks, Daesh/ISIL-KP targeted individual civilians affiliated with the government, those they believed provided "intelligence to the government", former Taliban, and tribal elders.
-For example, on 6 November in Jalalabad city, Daesh/ISIL-KP fighters riding on motorbikes shot and killed an employee of the Pakistan consulate on his way home
+More than one-third of these targeted Shi'a Muslims, with six attacks directed at Shi'a places of worship, one at a library in Herat, and one at a political gathering in a predominately Shi'a neighbourhood in Kabul.201 The remaining Daesh/ISIL-KP-claimed attacks directed at civilians and civilian objects in 2017 targeted government offices and officials, media, the Iraqi Embassy in Kabul, the Supreme Court, an employee of the Pakistani consulate in Jalalabad, and a cricket match.202 This continues the trend from 2016 when all five suicide and complex attacks for which Daesh/ISIL-KP claimed responsibility targeted civilians or civilian objects.203 In addition to the indiscriminate suicide and complex attacks, Daesh/ISIL-KP targeted individual civilians affiliated with the government, those they believed provided "intelligence to the government", former Taliban, and tribal elders.
+For example, on 6 November in Jalalabad city, https://twitter.com/Terror_Monitor/status/839470489009430529; Iraqi Embassy attack: